 There are many.
-We’d suggest you to read the Best Road Bikes of 2019 review.
+We’d suggest you to read our Best Road Bikes review.

 We focus on both in this bike buying guide.
 Used bikes can be almost as good as new if you know what you’re looking for.
 If you want to save money, you should definitely consider purchasing a used bike.
 However, if you plan to ride your bike a lot and take it to its extremes, then a new bike is a better choice.

 The three best materials for bike frames are steel, aluminum, and carbon.
 Today, aluminum and carbon are much more popular than steel, but the latter is still used on comfort and touring bikes.
 Aluminum is the best budget bike frame material, whereas carbon is the best material for performance.